-Behavior at the store: all testers were trained to behave uniformly at the audited stores.
-They memorized a uniform script that they followed to the letter in their interactions with store clerks and managers.
+Behavior at the store: All testers were trained to behave uniformly at the audited stores.
+They memorized an identical script that they followed to the letter in their interactions with store clerks and managers.
 The testers were told that the study was about stores’ return policies and practices, and received a list of contingent responses to the questions they were likely to encounter.
 If asked, they gave uniform answers about the reason for making the return and about not having the receipt.
 Before auditing the stores, the testers attended training sessions at the University of Chicago, where they practiced their script and participated in numerous mock negotiations meant to help them behave uniformly during the audits.

 Despite these efforts to enhance uniformity, some differences between testers undoubtedly remained.
-Yet, it is highly unlikely that the observed differences in treatment along gender and racial lines can be explained by these residual differences or by minor divergences from the uniform bargaining script testers were trained to follow.
+Yet it is highly unlikely that the observed differences in treatment along gender and racial lines can be explained by these residual differences or by minor divergences from the uniform bargaining script testers were trained to follow.

 Time of audits.
 To avoid potential changes in stores’ return policies that typically occur during the holiday season, data collection took place between March and April 2019, well after the season had ended.